SE-sustainability/Project_code/docs/source/screens.rst

 *Icon Drop Down*

 This widget allows the user to choose an icon to represent the mode.
-This is represented by a grid in whihc the user can choose from predefined icons.
+This is represented by a grid in which the user can choose from predefined icons.
 The :samp:`_buildIconGrid` method arranges the icons into a grid for the user to choose from.

 Below is the code for the icon widget: